 Of course, dealers can still call consumers and speak to them directly, but they will have to get them through the ‘digital door’ first.
-They have to provide prospective consumers with the detail they need, while also staying on trend with the ever changing finance rates to make sure that they are not losing potential custom to their competitors.
+They have to provide prospective consumers with the detail they need, while also staying on trend with the ever-changing finance rates to make sure that they are not losing potential customers to their competitors.

 Additionally, it’s inevitable that the consumer will have to take on a series of online tasks to complete their new finance deals.
 From document uploads to proving their ID, consumers will want these processes to be as comfortable and easy to manage as possible.

 If these submissions become stressful, and dealers aren’t able to create a fluent experience, then consumers may lose trust and walk away.
 In this new environment, where parts of it may end up remaining permanent, auto lenders cannot afford to fail digitally.